Inter-American Court of Human Rights: Notable cases heard by the Court

-Advisory Opinions
+Advisory opinions

 Advisory Opinion OC-23/17

-The 2017 Advisory Opinion OC-23/17 on Environment and Human Rights, issued by the Inter-American Court of Human Rights (IACtHR), recognised the right to a healthy environment as an autonomous human right under the American Convention on Human Rights.
+The 2017 Advisory Opinion OC-23/17 on Environment and Human Rights, issued by the I/A Court H.R., recognised the right to a healthy environment as an autonomous human right under the American Convention on Human Rights.
 The opinion, requested by Colombia, clarified that environmental degradation and climate change adversely affect human rights, particularly for vulnerable groups such as Indigenous peoples and children.

 The Court established that the right to a healthy environment is "fundamental to the existence of humanity" and linked it to rights to life and personal integrity.
 It highlighted the following obligations for States: